 The information you provide will only be processed in relation to the purpose of your correspondence with us.
 We have no fixed retention period for email correspondence, but we are committed to only storing your data for no longer than is necessary to serve our legitimate interests of record keeping or to perform a contract we have entered into with you.

 Personal data breaches

 Questions & access requests

-The General Data Protection Regulation (2018) gives you the right to know what personal data we hold, to have it updated if it is inaccurate or removed entirely if you no longer consent to our use of it.
+The Data Protection Act (DPA) 2018 gives you the right to know what personal data we hold, to have it updated if it is inaccurate or removed entirely if you no longer consent to our use of it.
 We will endeavour to respond to any such requests within one month confirming receipt and outlining what follow-up actions will be taken and when.

 Bournemouth Symphony Orchestra